 The Riordan MBA Fellows Program seeks talented individuals with strong academic backgrounds who demonstrate leadership skills and who have had limited exposure to graduate-level education.

-Interested in attending an Outreach Event?
+Interested in attending an Outreach Event or Online Webinar Session?
 Register here

 The applicant is responsible for completing Steps 1 and 2.